asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 # Introduction
 This file contains replication code for "Electric vehicle charging stations in the workplace: high-resolution data from casual and habitual users".
 The data preprocessing is done in R using the code contained in this repository.
 To access the data, we have provided a link to the Dataverse repository that houses it.

+## Code Functionality and Structure

+The code assists in regenerating all figures and tables as well as generating all derived variables: totalSessions, habitualUser, and earlyAdopter.

+Tables comprising Table 3 are stored in R matrices using the following format: table_3_(relevant description).
+For example, the portion relevant to high-volume users is stored as table_3_high in the code.

+Figures are named with the following convention for easy replication: figure_(figure number).
+For example, Figure 1 appears as figure_1 in the code.

 ## Data Availability

 Data necessary for the use of this code can be found publicly at the following address: https://doi.org/10.7910/DVN/QF1PMO